astronomer/docs/learn/debugging-dags.md

 At the code level, ensure that each DAG:

 - Has a unique `dag_id`.
-- Contains either the word `airflow` or the word `dag` (the scheduler will only parse files fulfilling this condition).
+- Contains either the word `airflow` or the word `dag`.
+The scheduler only parses files fulfilling this condition.
-- Contains a call of the function defined with the `@dag` decorator.
+- Is called when defined with the `@dag` decorator.
 See also [Introduction to Airflow decorators](airflow-decorators.md).

 ### Import errors due to dependency conflicts